I’ve been thinking pro se litigants must be doing better in court these days.

 But membership isn’t for everyone.
 Some just need the lay of the land, a few breadcrumbs to follow, a system for analyzing a case and creating a strategy to win.

-If that’s you, join us for a 90-minute short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.
+If that’s you, join us for a 5-day short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.

-We’ve distilled the entire process of litigation down to an hour and change of in-depth instruction, packed with real-life examples of both failure and success.
+We’ve distilled the entire process of litigation down to about 90 minutes of in-depth instruction, packed with real-life examples of both failure and success, delivered in short videos over five days.

-Here’s what recent workshop participant CE Drake had to say:
+Here’s what recent course participant CE Drake had to say:

 James, another participant, shared the following:

-In the workshop, we cover the common traps to avoid, how to decide what to file when, the key skills you need to win, how to apply those skills to your case, and a live question & answer session at the end.
+In the course, we cover the common traps to avoid, how to decide what to file when, the key skills you need to win, and how to apply those skills to your case.